zowe/docs-site/docs/user-guide/ze-working-with-data-sets.md

    - **Name**
    - **Date Modified**
    - **User ID**
-4. Enter a valid value for the selected sort type.
-5. Press the `Enter` key to confirm the sort type.

    Expanded data sets display a sorted list of members under the selected profile in the **DATA SETS** tree.

    ![Sorting all PDS members in a profile ](../images/ze/ZE-sorting-profile-PDS-members.gif)

-### Sorting members for a single data set
+### Sorting members for a single partitioned data set

 1. In the **DATA SETS** tree, right-click on a data set and select the **Sort PDS members…** option.
    The sort selection menu appears in the **picker** field.